hal1277/Election_Analysis/README.md

         '# Add a vote to that candidate's count candidate_votes[candidate_name] += 1

-- Percentage Votes per candidate
+- Percentage Votes per candidate:
     Percentage votes per candidate were calculated by dividiing the number of votes per candidate by the total number of votes.

         for candidate_name in candidate_votes: